Indonesia: Epidemiologists warn of high COVID risk at disaster shelters | DW | 14.12.2021

 In January 2021, more than 40,000 people were evacuated and dozens killed in South Kalimantan Province after some of the worst flooding to hit the region in a decade.
 That was followed by more flooding in November in nearby Central Kalimantan Province.
 Authorities declared a state of emergency, and some 10,000 people were displaced.

-During the coronavirus pandemic, there is an increased risk of disease spreading when people are forced to leave their homes and live cramped in makeshift evacuation centers built in schools, mosques, and village halls.
+During the coronavirus pandemic, there is an increased risk of the virus spreading when people are forced to leave their homes and live cramped in makeshift evacuation centers built in schools, mosques and village halls.

 Emi Abriyani, the head of a disaster management agency in Kalimantan said that although accommodation has been built to separate families, many of the disaster shelters are at capacity.